staynomad/coming-soon/README.md

 ## Setup
 - Clone this repository to your local machine
-- From the main directory, run:
+- Download dependencies and start the server:
  `cd server`
  `npm install`
+ `nodemon server.js`
-- Return to the home directory and run:
+- Return to the home/root directory
+- Download dependencies and start the client:
   `cd client`
   `npm install`